Caff1982/PyChess/README.md

 ```
 ## Description

 The default search depth for the AI is 3 (Medium difficulty).
-This can be adjusted on the start menu although increasing the search depth will take longer to get the best move.
+This can be adjusted on the start menu although increasing the search depth will take a longer to get the best move.
 The game can be played against AI or human using the start menu to select.

 The AI uses a mini-max algorithm to search for the best move.
 It also uses alpha-beta pruning to get the optimal move quicker.